tringi/papers/windows-state-of-icons.md

 <img align="left" src="windows-state-of-icons-win3.png">

-First it was just one icon, of 32×32 px, which we now call a *large* or [ICON_BIG](https://learn.microsoft.com/en-us/windows/win32/winmsg/wm-geticon) or being of [SM_CXICON](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getsystemmetrics) size.
+First it was just one icon, of 32×32 px, which we now call a *"large"* or [ICON_BIG](https://learn.microsoft.com/en-us/windows/win32/winmsg/wm-geticon) or being of [SM_CXICON](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getsystemmetrics) size.

 The size is (or rather used to be) customizable, and of course scales with DPI.
 On 200% scaling it's 64×64 px.

 This icon used to represent minimized application.